Based on a recipe in the NY Times Food Section, this dish comes together easily, yet is elegant enough for special occasions.

 1 teaspoon lemon zest

 Cut the fillet into 5-ounce servings.
 Salt the fish on both sides.
-Place 2 branches of rosemary in an oiled baking dish, brush fillets with 1 teaspoon of oil and generously season with chili pepper, as well as the garlic powder.
+Place 2 branches of rosemary in an oiled baking dish, brush each fillet with 1 teaspoon of oil and generously season with chili pepper, as well as the garlic powder.
 Top each fillet with a rosemary branch and several slices of lemon.
-Drizzle remaining oil over lemon slices and sprinkle with additional salt.
-Scatter olives over fish and pan.
+Drizzle 1 teaspoon of olive oil over lemon slices and sprinkle with additional salt.
+Scatter olives and capers over fish.

 Refrigerate for 30-60 minutes.